davidalvarezdlt/skeltorch/docs/tutorials/file-structure-experiment.md

 Where:

 - ``experiment_name/``: is the folder containing all data related to the experiment.
-It can be easily compressed a shared.
+It can be easily compressed and shared.
 - ``experiment_name/checkpoints``: contains the checkpoints of the experiment.
 - ``experiment_name/results/``: contains results that may be generated in the ``test`` or other custom pipelines.